Cartan Actions of Higher Rank Abelian Groups and their Classification

 \end{definition}

-\begin{remark} If $\R^k \times \Z^\ell \curvearrowright X$, $\pi : X \to Y$ is a Kronecker factor, it is not difficult to see that any two elements related by a stable or unstable manifold must be sent to the same point.
-In particular, there are no Kronecker factors of an Anosov $\Z^\ell$ action, and the only Kronecker factors of an $\R^k$ action correspond to projecting onto the coordinates of the acting group. \end{remark}
+\begin{remark} If $X$ is a compact manifold, $\R^k \times \Z^\ell \curvearrowright X$ is an Anosov action, and $\pi : X \to Y$ is a Kronecker factor, it is not difficult to see that any two elements related by a stable or unstable manifold must be sent to the same point.
+In particular, there are no Kronecker factors of an Anosov $\Z^\ell$ action, and the only Kronecker factors of an Anosov $\R^k$ action correspond to projecting onto the coordinates of the acting group (and any such action is transitive on $\mathbb{T}^d$). \end{remark}

-Our definition coincides with another one that is often used: one may alternatively define a $C^s$-rank one factor as a factor for which a cocompact subgroup $A' \subset \R^k \times \Z^l$ acts by a single flow or diffeomorphism after projecting ($A'$ is complementary to the $A$ of Definition \ref{def:rank-one-factor}).
+Our definition coincides with another one that is often used: one may alternatively define a $C^s$-rank one factor as a factor for which a cocompact subgroup $A' \subset \R^k \times \Z^l$ acts by a single flow or diffeomorphism after projecting ($(\R^k \times \Z^\ell) / A'$ corresponds to compact extension of Definition \ref{def:rank-one-factor}).

 The lack of a rank one factor can be interpreted as an irreducibility condition: many actions with rank one factors are represented as skew-products in the corresponding category where the base of the skew product is a flow.
 One may similarly define measurable and continuous ($C^0$) factors of the action, in which the regularity conditions are relaxed.
 It is clear that every smooth rank one factor is topological, and every topological rank one factor is measurable.
 Forbidding smooth rank one factors is therefore weakest of the possible no rank-one factor assumptions.